 a provider of energy midstream and pipeline development services, in the sale of its joint venture, Wildcat Permian Services, to an affiliate of JP Energy Development LP.

-a domestic energy producer with operations in the western United States, in its $2.75 billion acquisition of RKI Exploration & Production, LLC.
+- in its $2.75 billion acquisition of RKI Exploration & Production, LLC.

 - in its $775 million acquisition of certain oil and gas assets in the Delaware Basin in Texas from Panther Energy Company II, LLC and CP2 Operating, LLC.

 - and its subsidiary Apco Oil & Gas International, Inc. in its $427 million sale to Pluspetrol Black River Corporation.